model-checking/kani/rmc-docs/src/tutorial-first-steps.md

 ```

 Think about the test harness you would need to write to test this function.
-You would need figure a whole set of arguments to call the function with that would exercise each branch.
+You would need figure out a whole set of arguments to call the function with that would exercise each branch.
 You would need to keep that test harness up-to-date with the code, in case some of the branches change.
 And if this function was more complicated—for example, if some of the branches depended on global state—the test harness would be even more onerous to write.